kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: from

       The phone number that initiated the message in E.164 format.
 For incoming messages, this will be the remote phone.
-For outgoing messages, this will be one of your Twilio phone numbers.
+For outgoing messages, this will be one of your Telapi phone numbers.

    .. attribute:: to

       The phone number that received the message in E.164 format.
-For incoming messages, this will be one of your Twilio phone numbers.
+For incoming messages, this will be one of your Telapi phone numbers.
 For outgoing messages, this will be the remote phone.

    .. attribute:: body